 The faces occupy a kind of negative space, the space of what deconstruction might call "under erasure"—and what the black community might know as black invisibility to white eyes.
 They also endure further omissions, from gaps in the grid here and there without a face.
 Black lives matter, they say, except when they do not.
 Painting is serious business, except when it is exuberant and funny.
 It bears witness, but then so do its viewers.
 What began as Anxious Men, at the Drawing Center in 2015, has become Anxious Audiences, including you.

 Johnson has made a career of riffing on personal associations.
 He might toss in a space suit out of Sun Ra or a photo of his father, a text in African American literature or a comic novel.
 It works because he is a consummate riffer—and because his associations speak to others, too.
-Here there is no getting around not just street art, race, and politics, but also the grid and monochrome of Minimalism.
+There is no getting around not just street art, race, and politics, but also the grid and monochrome of Minimalism, and who would want to try?
 Anxious audiences may remember Abstract Expressionism as the "anxious object" for Harold Rosenberg, and those black faces arise from poured paint (or a reasonable substitute) and the artist's gesture.
-More than before, though, they ask to collaborate with others.
+More than ever, they ask to collaborate with others.

 Not that Johnson has set his obsessions behind.
 Besides ceramics, his grids often include shelves and mirrors, as in "Storylines" the year before at the Guggenheim.
 And here soap, bathroom tiles, and broken mirrors outline the upside-down stick figures of his Fallen Men, as pixilated as an old video game.
 That photo of his father sneaks back into a medley of black silhouettes, colored tiles, and stock photographs of tropical plants, as Escape Collages.
 Johnson has used actual house plants before, in the hope of producing something alive.
 The show's final room recaps it all on a mammoth scale, with shelves of plants, books, heads sculpted in shea butter, and videos going back to his years at the University of Chicago.